cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 ---

-### Envision WiVRn Setup
-- Envision's WiVRn build used to fail with what looks like an error in the code itself.
-After several months, a variety of system upgrades, installing packages to build WiVRn standalone, and updating `rustup`, the Envision build works now! idk why.
-Whatever, I'm happy.
-- Optionally set up WiVRn, XRizer, etc as described in the Software section at the top.
-- Clean build!

 ### ALCOM ([vrc-get-gui](https://github.com/vrc-get/vrc-get/blob/master/vrc-get-gui/README.md))
 - Alternative Creator Companion for VRChat.
 - The AppImages display a white screen on launch, so building ALCOM manually is pretty much required on this system.